ISGLOBAL-Rakislova-Lab/HTGAnalyzer/README.md

                      time = "Time_to_death_surv")
 ```

-or HTG data, setting QC = TRUE is essential to ensure quality control, which identifies and manages outliers before further analysis.
+For HTG data, setting QC = TRUE is essential to ensure quality control, which identifies and manages outliers before further analysis.
 With quality control enabled, the function performs Differential Expression Analysis (DEA) based on HPV_status, comparing positive and negative samples to identify significantly differentially expressed genes.

 Following DEA, a heatmap will be generated using HPV_status and Ciclina_D1, providing insights into how well the data separates based on these variables.
 This visualization helps in understanding key distinguishing factors between the groups.